Archive

 Ten of the twelve paintings from the Milan presentation are held within the Erik Brunetti Foundation for the Arts.
 The remaining works are held in private collections.
 Works retained by the Foundation are preserved as part of the archival record and are available for institutional loan, research access, and curatorial consideration subject to Foundation policy.

-Marfa Field Record (2011–2016) documents a working period in Far West Texas during which Brunetti produced material-based works using raw cowhide and custom-fabricated branding irons.
+Between 2011 and 2016, Brunetti worked in Far West Texas, producing a body of material-based works using raw cowhide and custom-fabricated branding irons.
 Marks were applied directly to the hide through heat and pressure, producing large-format surfaces defined by scorched symbols, reversals, and residual trace.